peerlibrary/annotator/src/tasks_introduction.coffee.md

 ### Executing a task

 Creating a task does not automatically start it.
-(This is useful because you might want to mess with the dependencies after you have created the task, but before you execute it.)
+(This is useful because you might want to modify with the dependencies before you execute it.)
 So to start available task, we must tell the task manager to "schedule" all defined tasks.

       tasks.schedule()

 Since the task defined in our first example does not have any dependencies, it will be executed immediately.
 After it has finished, the callback we have registeres will be run, too.

+The output looks like this:

+ * Nameless task #1: 0 - Starting tasks_introduction.js:8
+ * Here we go! tasks_introduction.js:16
+ * Nameless task #1: 1 - Finished in 7ms. tasks_introduction.js:8
+ *  Task A is done!

 ### Two approach to dependencies